ChatTheatre/lpc-doc/README.md

 * The [LPC Reference Manual](https://ChatTheatre.github.io/lpc-doc/LPC.html) from DGD - very incomplete

+* [Self-Conscious DGD](https://noahgibbs.github.io/self_conscious_dgd) is an unfinished book about DGD and DGD's LPC dialect.

 * For many years, the Phantasmal DGD documentation site was the preferred resource for DGD documentation.
 You can find [the most recent versions of its source files on GitHub](https://github.com/shentino/phantasmal/tree/master/website/DGD), and ChatTheatre is attempting to adapt its most useful parts to something modern.

 * The most comprehensive resource on DGD remains the [DGD email list archive](https://mail.dworkin.nl/pipermail/dgd/).
 The list operated from August of 1997 until July of 2019.
 It isn't easy to sort through, but the amount of raw DGD content is unrivalled.